Finola Hughes: Career

 In September 2008, Hughes guest-starred in the General Hospital spinoff series General Hospital: Night Shift.
-It has been said that Hughes would return to GH in early 2012 as character Anna Devane to be with her daughter, Robin Scorpio, and help her through her toughest year.
-She is a recurring character but Anna Devane is front and center and staying in Port Charles awhile.
-In 2010, Finola also appeared in the CSI: NY, Make It or Break It and Melissa & Joey.
+In 2010, she also appeared in the CSI: NY, Make It or Break It and Melissa & Joey.

 Finola made a permanent return to General Hospital in 2012.
+On April 6, 2012, executive producer, Frank Valentini announced on Twitter that Hughes had been placed on contract with the series.

 In 2013, Hughes made her feature-film directing debut with indie comedy-drama The Bet.
 She later starred with Kathryn McCormick in the dance movie Platinum the Dance Movie.
 In 2015, Hughes directed her second film, Byrd and the Bees a romantic comedy starring Jonathan Rhys Meyers and Tracy Spiridakos.